thebigpotatoe/node-red-contrib-face-recognition/README.md

 From your .node-red directory, you can run;

-`npm install node-red-contrib-face-api`
+`npm install node-red-contrib-face-recognition`

-or you can go to the pallette manager in Node-Red and find `node-red-contrib-face-api` in the install tab.
+or you can go to the pallette manager in Node-Red and find `node-red-contrib-face-recognition` in the install tab.

 ## TensorFlow for Node.js (Optional)